tajpatel58/Machine-Learning-/README.md

 which was provided by a Youtuber: Keith Galli.
 In particular I answered some common business type questions using the data.

 - Reviews Classifier: Project to gain familiarity with Sci-Kit Learn.
-Fit an SVM model to classify Amazon reviews into "Positive"/"Negative" categories \
+Fit an SVM model to classify Amazon reviews into "Positive"/"Negative" categories.
 Used Tfidf vectorizer to transform the data into training/test data and optimized hyperparameters using GridSearchCV.
 Model can be downloaded \
   and imported using Pickle from Models directory.